As an Amazon Associate I earn from qualifying purchases.

-This seat is a bit of a different animal than the other seats we’ve reviewed, but that is why it earned a spot in the top five!
+This seat is a bit of a different animal than the other seats we’ve reviewed, but that is why it earned a spot in the top four!
 This is the narrowest (but still wide) seat we tried out and the most serious of the bunch.
 It has all the usual features that you would expect in a quality bike seat, but with two huge advantages over others: it is the most aggressive seat in this review, and is also the most budget-conscious.

 An additional advantage of this seat is that there isn’t much nose.
 Let’s face it, if you’re a big and heavy person, there isn’t much space between your thighs.
 You want a wide seat under your bum, not between your thighs where it will chafe with every pedal stroke.
 The almost non-existent nose here allows you to lean forward to pedal while still avoiding that discomfort.

 Since we included an aggressive seat, this one had to make it into the pack as well.
 It’s wide enough to be a tractor seat, but if you’re looking for nothing but comfort, it is an excellent choice.